kenchase/dalen-find-allergist/readme.txt

 = Can physicians have multiple practice locations? =

 Yes!
-The plugin supports physicians with multiple practice locations through ACF repeater fields.
-Each location can have its own address, phone number, and coordinates.
+The plugin supports physicians with multiple practice locations through ACF repeater fields (`organizations_details`).
+Each location can have its own address, phone number, and coordinates using ACF's Google Map field.
 Distance searches will find physicians if ANY of their locations are within the specified radius.

-= What specialties can be filtered? =
+= What populations can be filtered? =

-Additional specialty filters can be added by extending the ACF field structure or through the plugin's extensible hook system.
+The plugin supports filtering by practice population (adult, pediatric, or all) using the `prac_pop` parameter in searches.

 = Is the plugin mobile-friendly? =